1 teaspoon vegetable oil

 Hellraising Hot Sauces are in stock now, and are $7 a bottle.

-Heat a dry griddle or heavy skillet over moderate heat until hot but not smoking and toast chilies, 1 or 2 at a time, pressing down with tongs, a few seconds on each side to make more pliable.
+- Heat a dry griddle or heavy skillet over moderate heat until hot but not smoking.
+Toast chilies, 1 or 2 at a time, pressing down with tongs, a few seconds on each side to make more pliable.

 - Wearing rubber gloves, remove stems, seeds, and veins.